Simla Special: Production

 Kamal Haasan, besides acting as the male lead, also choreographed one song in the film: "Unakenna Mele Ninraai".
+The film was mainly shot in Shimla, Himachal Pradesh.

 Soundtrack

-Soundtrack was composed by M. S. Viswanathan, with lyrics by Vaali.
-The song "Unakenna Mele" was well received and is set in Sindhu Bairavi raga.
+The soundtrack was composed by M. S. Viswanathan, with lyrics by Vaali.
+The song "Unakenna Mele Ninraai" is set in Sindhu Bhairavi raga.

 Reception

-Kalki gave the film a mixed review, criticising the story.
+Kalki gave the film a mixed review, criticising the story, cinematography for not perfectly capturing Shimla but praised Shekher's acting.
+Saavi praised the film's humour and cinematography.